noahehall/theBookOfNoah/0current/0cleanup/testing.md

 - System Under Test: aka SUT; the application and system you're testing, as well as the environment the tests are running in
 - test fixtures: set of objects used to run a test in a well-known environment
   - mocking: code designed to stand in for other pieces of code that contains external dependencies to enable unit tests; umbrella term for stubs, dummy objects, spies, etc
+    - consists of providing a fake implementation of a component that can be substituted for the purpose of testing another component in isolation
+    - tests run faster and wont be influenced bya bugs/sideeffects in dependency components (those that you mock)
+      - however, this does not test the whle system as it will be deployed to production
   - dummy objects: objects that the System Under Test (SUT) depends on, but are never actually used.
     - any object that is required to run/test some behavior, but is not actually used (e.g. a required parameter) and must resemble a real object
   - test stubs: an object to control the indirect input of the tested code. setting up state